-In honor of Grandparents Day, particularly grandmothers today, I am reposting this true, shorter blog, only in its entirety.
-Whether you’re a mom or a grandmother, I hope you’ll enjoy it.
+How long is Mom a Mother?
+Whether you’re a mom or a grandmother, I hope you’ll enjoy this personal devotion.
 Be sure to read to the end for a special way to honor a mom or a grandmother.

 Give thanks to the Lord, for he is good; his love endures forever.
 Psalm 118:1